CGamesPlay/hterminal/README.md

 HTerminal is a new kind of terminal program.
 It works with all your existing programs and workflows, but can be extended to provide rich user experiences using HTML and CSS.

+:warning: **Warning:** HTerminal is not ready for public consumption yet.
+You are welcome to download a copy to try out, but many features you expect from a terminal program are not yet implemented.

 ![](share/res/typical.png)

+## Features

+- Fully compatible with all existing terminal programs and shells.
+HTerminal enhances existing programs instead of replacing them.
+- No learning curve.
+HTerminal automatically extends programs you already know how to use, but makes them work better.
+- *Planned* - Customizable.
+You can install your own CSS stylesheets to change both the terminal as well as the HTML components from programs.
+- *Planned* - Extendable.
+You can install packages to add new features.

 ## Compatibility